-The older I get the more I am realizing how important family vacations are to reconnecting with our families.
+The older I get the more I am realizing how important family getaways are to reconnecting with our families.

 We are always running in so many various directions during the year that we all need some relaxing time to let loose and have some fun.

 And while that sounds great in theory, it can be horrible for our finances if we aren’t careful, especially when it comes to taking summer vacations.

 In order to get the most FUN on your family getaways, at the least cost, without sacrificing any luxuries, I’ve got solid ways you can save money on the four most important things related to travel; getting there, meals, lodging, and fun experiences while you are there.

 Watch the replay of this mornings Fox Segment here:

 1. Save On Getting There

 The first thing you start to worry about when planning family getaways is the cost to physically travel to get there, right?!

 We sign up and use the Shell Fuel Rewards network in order to earn fuel rewards by shopping at Grocery stores (every other month) and restaurants.
 Then, we also always choose a Shell Gas Gift Card when Publix offers their Weekend $10 Off Coupon.